2013 All-Ireland Senior Football Championship final

-The 2013 All-Ireland Football Final, the 126th event of its kind and the culmination of the 2013 All-Ireland Senior Football Championship, was played between Dublin and Mayo at Croke Park, Dublin on 22 September 2013.
+The 2013 All-Ireland Football Championship final, the 126th event of its kind and the culmination of the 2013 All-Ireland Senior Football Championship, was played between Dublin and Mayo at Croke Park, Dublin on 22 September 2013.
 Mayo were defeated by Dublin by a single point on a scoreline of 2–12 to 1–14.

-Dublin went into the final looking for their second All-Ireland in three seasons.
+Dublin went into the final looking for their second All-Ireland SFC title in three seasons.
 Mayo entered the 2013 final without a title since 1951, amassing a trail of six finals losses since then, most recently in the previous decider against Donegal.
-They continued their losing streak for a seventh time, adding Dublin to a list of teams to have defeated them on All-Ireland final days of recent times, among them Donegal, Kerry, Meath and Cork.
+They continued their losing streak for a seventh time, adding Dublin to a list of teams to have defeated them on All-Ireland SFC final days of recent times, among them Donegal, Kerry, Meath and Cork.

 The game was televised nationally by RTÉ2 as part of The Sunday Game live programme, presented by Michael Lyster from Croke Park, with studio analysis from Joe Brolly, Pat Spillane, and Colm O'Rourke.
 Match commentary was by Ger Canning, with colour commentary by Martin Carney.
 It received a 74% audience share on television.

 Paths to the final

 Dublin defeated Westmeath, Kildare and Meath to win the Leinster Senior Football Championship.
-Their defeat of Kildare was their biggest Championship win over the team since 1897.
-Dublin defeated Cork in the All-Ireland quarter-final and Kerry in the semi-final.
+Their defeat of Kildare was their biggest championship win over that team since 1897.
+Dublin defeated Cork in the All-Ireland SFC quarter-final and Kerry in the semi-final.
 Many people hailed the Dublin versus Kerry semi-final as the greatest game of the modern era.

 Mayo defeated Galway, Roscommon and London to win the Connacht Senior Football Championship.
-They overcame Donegal in the All-Ireland quarter-final and Tyrone in the semi-final.
+They overcame Donegal in the All-Ireland SFC quarter-final and Tyrone in the semi-final.

 Pre-match

 Tickets and betting odds

 Tickets for the match sold for more than €500 each.
-On Facebook, people were selling tickets for €1000 each.
+On Facebook, a social media and social networking service, people were selling tickets for €1000 each.

 There were reports of people buying tickets for 10 times the face value and arriving at the gates to be told the ticket was counterfeit.
 Dublin were priced at evens to win the match with Mayo at 11/10 and the draw at 9/1.